 PO Box 2189

 How can I find research studies for individuals with chromosome disorders?

-Chromosome Disorder Outreach provides information about ongoing research studies
+Chromosome Disorder Outreach provides information about latest research articles for chromosome disorders.

 When might it be appropriate to speak with a genetics professional?